 The curriculum in this program is of an academic nature.
-Health-care professionals who are credited with this qualification will be able to function with advanced intellectual and practical competencies in complex and ill-defined areas of health, focusing on a transdisciplinary team approach to health promotion across the total life span.
+Health-care professionals credited with this qualification will be able to function with advanced intellectual and practical competencies in complex and ill-defined areas of health, focusing on a transdisciplinary team approach to health promotion across the lifespan.
 The programme aims at advancing existing professional skills and developing research skills.
 However, it does not lead to an additional professional qualification.